Overview

 Pursue hydrogen exports

-Alberta has several advantages to supply global demand for clean hydrogen.
-However, Alberta needs to overcome operational constraints for export, such as an unavailable global supply chain, which includes infrastructure, transportation, liquefaction, and storage.
+Alberta could become a global supplier of clean hydrogen and its carriers such as ammonia.
+The challenge is overcoming operational constraints for export, such as a lack of a global supply chain, which includes infrastructure, transportation, liquefaction, and storage.

-Alberta will need to have an established export supply chain in place, in place to benefit from the international export opportunity.
+Alberta will need to have an established export supply chain in place to benefit from the international export opportunity.

 -